 We are so used to seeing behaviour as ‘good’ or ‘bad’

 But behaviour in our children is neither ‘good’ or ‘bad.’
-All of our child’s behaviour is an expression of their thoughts and feelings.
+All of our child’s behaviour is an expression of their thoughts, feelings and unmet needs.

 The ability to calm down, practice self-control and communicate their needs calmly only matures through social and emotional development.
 It is these skills that enable your child to stop having tantrums.